IorioD/MTD-manager-console/Setups/Ubuntu_Server.md

 1. Visit the [official web page](https://ubuntu.com/download/server) to download the iso.
 2. You can use both `VMware workstation` or `Virtual Box` or any other hypervisor to create and manage the VMs.
 3. During the installation process, leave all the default settings and select "install the OpenSSH Server".
-4. Once the installation is performed, access the machine and run:
+4. Once the installation is performed, access each machine and run:
      ```sh
     sudo apt update
     sudo apt upgrade